 Through the use of fully integrated, imperceptible and washable sensors, important body data is collected.
 Once processed, the wearer then receives real-time personalized feedback on a device of choice on how to improve mental and psychological health.
 In this way, the T-shirt helps people live healthier, longer lives.
-"The application areas of athletic wearables are expanding more and more in the direction of wellness, well-being and lifestyle," Gomez has observed.
+"The application areas of sports wearables are expanding more and more in the direction of wellness, well-being and lifestyle," Gomez observed.

 To ensure that the sports experience is also safe in terms of health, artificial intelligence (AI)-driven solutions could automatically measure the temperature at the entrance to the arena and sort out possible corona cases.

 And in the stadium, wearables such as the new social distancing sensor will incidentally ensure the correct distance.
 Of course, there are also technical solutions that, in times of Covid-19, calculate exactly how many fans are actually allowed into the stadium...